Interlake-Saints/the-late-and-great/_posts/2023-11-08-dean-scott-d-no-patterson.md

   - /assets/deanpattersonpic.png
 gender: male
 ---
 Dean was in an ATV accident in May of 2023, and unfortunately he never woke up afterwards.
 He died about a week later because of his injuries, on May 28, 2023.
+He was 63 years old.